hectorproko/Quartz/content/Intellipaat/Assignments/AWS/Module7/Assignment3/Assignment 3 – DynamoDB_Module7_AWS Weekday BC = 2301080808.md

 **Step 2:** A prompt appeared, asking for confirmation.
 I double-checked to make sure the backup was intact, then confirmed the deletion.

 ---
-%%
-Note: Deleting a table in DynamoDB is irreversible, so always ensure you have adequate backups and have verified them before deleting a table.
-The steps provided are a straightforward approach to the requirements and can be modified based on any specific details or constraints.
-%%

 ### **Restoring the DynamoDB Table from a Backup:**